apache/pulsar/site2/docs/functions-package.md

     --name PythonFunction
     ```

-    The following log indicates that the Python function starts up successfully.
+    The following log indicates that the Python function starts successfully.

     ```text
     ...